chinamike65/hugo-tuolesi/content/book3/book3en.md

 While everyone would like to live to be eighty years old, this idea really doesn't necessarily come true.

-(3) No life can avoid death.
+##### (3) No life can avoid death.
 All living beings will die.

 People will die, and animals will die; ordinary people will die, and powerful people will die; people in the Saha world will die, and so will gods and demi-gods.

 All life will die, this is an inviolable law of nature.

-(4) There is no way of immortality except liberation, and there is no way to make a person immortal.
+##### (4) There is no way to immortality except liberation, and there is no way to make a person immortal.

 Under normal circumstances, we cannot escape death by reciting mantras and sutras.

-However, if you rely on the practice of the Three Aspects, you are truly liberated, and you can break through the obstacles of birth, aging, sickness and death, but you still have to give up your current physical body.
+However, if you rely on the practice of the Three Aspects, you can truly be liberated, and you can break through the obstacles of birth, aging, sickness and death, but you still have to give up your current physical body.

 Therefore, you cannot be attached to your own flesh.